ga4gh/experiments-metadata/README.md

 The following topics are therefore considered out of scope (and will remain so): clinical data, biological sample descriptors, downstream data processing, and analysis.
 The discussions revolve around the content of the checklist, rather than the formats, leaving the latter to the DaMaSC sub-working group.

+## How to use this checklist

+### Implementing the checklist in your new resource
+If you are creating a new resource (dataset / project / platform) and would like to implement this checklist, we suggest having a look at both the "core" and "identifiers" sections, and consider how each property could apply and be inserted in your data model.
+For any question on specific properties, we can provide help if you open an issue in this GitHub.

+### Map your existing resource to the checklist
+Please have a look at our [mappings](./mappings/README.md) section.

 ## Core Properties Checklist
 Two documents are being presented for this first version of the checklist:
 * [Core](./core.md): This checklist contains properties that are relevant to any sequencing assay.